The Before Pill

 WHAT HAPPENS IF I UNKNOWINGLY HAVE HIV AND TAKE PrEP?

-If you’re HIV positive and take PrEP, you’re not getting all you need to successfully treat HIV, as the virus may not be kept at undetectable levels (currently the measurement for a successful HIV treatment).
-Taking FTC/TDF (Truvada® & its generics), which combines two active agents, is sufficient for an effective PrEP, but an HIV treatment requires additional medication.
-That’s why having an HIV test is absolutely necessary before starting PrEP!
-That means a dependable (and anonymous) test at a healthcare institute or a community testing station.
-A rapid test is not sufficient.
+If you’re HIV positive and take PrEP, you’re not sufficiently treated for HIV, and the virus may not be kept at undetectable levels(currently the measurement for a successful HIV treatment).
+Taking FTC/TDF (Truvada® and its generics), which combines two active agents, is sufficient for an effective PrEP, but an HIV treatment requires additional medication.

 It’s also possible that resistance to medicine used for PrEP may form, though this has not been frequently observed in studies.
 FTC/TDF is not associated with this sort of resistance.
 However, this is not relevant for people who are HIV negative because no virus is present that could form a resistance.